score-json/json/TSF/trustable/no-parsing-faults/NPF-02.1.md

     Erikhu1: 1.0
 ---

-The service provided by nlohmann/json parses integers without exponent within the precision of int64_t.
+The service provided by the nlohmann/json library parses integers without exponent within the precision of int64_t.